Freshwater Weekly Fishing Report Week of June 26, 2024

 Stillhouse

 SLOW.
-Water stained; 79 degrees; 14.70 feet above pool.
+Water stained; 81 degrees; 8.83 feet above pool.
 All public boat ramps are currently shut down due to flooding.
-The U.S. Army Corps of Engineers typically only reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
-Anticipate this to occur once the flood level reaches about 11 feet above full pool.
+The U.S. Army of Corps of Engineers typically reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
 After the asphalt is free of flood water, USACE still waits several additional days to let the road base dry out.
-USACE is releasing about 1900 CFS resulting in a 3-4 inch drop per day.
-Walk-in access to bank fish or for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
+USACE is releasing about 1300 CFS resulting in a about 4 inches drop per day.
+Walk-in access to bank fish and for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
 Report by Bob Maindelle, Holding the Line Guide Service.

 Tawakoni